Senior Lecturer in Psychology

 This course is British Psychological Society (BPS) accredited*, giving you the opportunity to gain Graduate Basis for Chartered (GBC) Membership.
 You will develop your employability skills through volunteering opportunities, events, workshops, research projects and work-based learning.

-*Please note that this accreditation depends on achieving a minimum of 2:2 degree classification and is applicable to undergraduate single honours Psychology degrees and Joint Honours degrees where Psychology is the major subject.
+*Please note that this accreditation depends on achieving a minimum of 2:2 degree classification.
+It is applicable to undergraduate single honours Psychology degrees and Joint Honours degrees where Psychology is the major subject.

 Our postgraduate courses are a great way to enhance the skills you have already learnt.
 Benefit from our 20% alumni discount on postgraduate fees to give you a CV that will catch the eye of employers.